How To Start Trail Running

-Depending on where you live and work, you may not be able to go trail running through the week, so it’s an activity that you might plan for the weekend when you have time to travel to a trail running location.
+Depending on where you live and work, you may not be able to go trail running during the week, so it might be an activity that you plan for the weekend when you have time to travel to a trail running location.

 Perhaps the best thing about trail running is that it is for everyone.
-If you are new to fitness, you can begin by walking, adding in short segments of running as you feel comfortable.
-This is a great way to get close to nature, which can have benefits for your mental and physical health.
+If you are new to fitness, you can begin by walking and adding in short segments of running when you feel comfortable.
+It's is a great way to get close to nature, which can have benefits for your mental and physical health too.

 Physical benefits of trail running

 If you’re considering trying trail running, here are just a few of the reasons you should!
 Whether you are a running beginner or you’ve been running regularly on the road or treadmill, taking some of your runs into nature can help you to build physical and mental resilience.

 Trail running builds dynamic strength

 Running on uneven terrain recruits more muscles than running on a flat even surface.
 Not only are the large muscle groups like glutes, quads and hamstrings used, the smaller, stabilising muscles are also activated.
 Trail running on an uneven surface can help strengthen the core, feet, ankles, hips and more.

 Trail running is an excellent form of cardio.
 Although you may move a little slower than when running on the road or track, the benefit to your aerobic fitness is similar to other forms of running.
 Trail runs may be longer than your usual run, and if that's the case, you’ll boost your endurance over time.